salmakhaleed/ITI-Graduation-Project/README.md

 - `ERD/ERD.png` → Shows the database structure and relationships
 - `Mapping.png` → Shows the ETL/data warehouse mapping

-These images demonstrate the **complete flow from transactional data to analytical insights**.
+These images demonstrate the **complete flow from Transactional Data to Analytical Insights**.

 ---